 The right camera bag will make all the difference when it comes to comfort, durability, and convenience.
 A photographer planning a day trip into the city will choose a different bag than one headed out for a hiking trip, so take your time to research the right bag for you.

 Peak Design and f-stop both make great bags, including the travel backpack (Peak Design) and the Ultra Light series (f-stop).
 Additionally, Lowepro and ThinkTank bags are known for their durability.
-The right bag will fit your body, distribute weight, and your gear, so whatever you choose, make sure it’s suited to your conditions.
+The right bag will fit your body, distribute weight, and protect your gear, so whatever you choose, make sure it’s suited to your shooting conditions.

 Of course, you’ll need a strap as well, preferably one you can adjust quickly and easily when you’re in the field.
 Make sure it can easily handle the weight of your camera and lens, and test it out to make sure it’s comfortable.
-The camera straps are often discreet, so skip the flashy branded ones.
+The best camera straps are often discreet, so skip the flashy branded ones.
 Peak Design also makes a popular “Capture Clip” that allows you to fasten your camera onto your bag or belt for easy access.

 Tripods